 - Forged steel parts are stronger and more reliable than machined or cast parts

-- Steel forging saves cost in sides of less material and machining
+- Steel forging saves cost in terms of less material and machining

 Applications of Forging: